-HEAT PUMP WITH OUTDOOR TEMPERATURE LOCKOUTS
+AIR CONDITIONER WITH OUTDOOR TEMPERATURE LOCKOUTS

 It is recommended to set the outdoor temperature lockouts during the initial thermostat set up.
-This will enable the compressor to be turned off and switch heating source from refrigeration to auxiliary/secondary heating under low ambient conditions.
+Compressor lockout temperature will enable the compressor to be turned off and switch heating source from refrigeration to auxiliary/secondary heating under low outdoor ambient conditions.

 Backup heat lockout temperature will enable auxiliary/secondary heating to be turned on when outdoor temperature is much higher than indoor temperature, compressor might stop operating under this circumstance.

-Line Set Length Range (feet) Compressor Lockout Temperature (°F)
+Line Set Length Range (ft.)
+Compressor Lockout Temperature (F°)

 0 to 100 15

 100 to 200 20